fujitake/smart-building-quick-start-kit/devices/cameras/person-counter/README.en.md

 ```

 4. Load confidential information into the script as environment variables.
-Copy the `.env.sample` file to create a `.env` file and set the values according to the instructions in the file.
+Copy the `.env.sample` file to create a `.env` file and set the values according to the file contents.

-## Detect entering and leaving a specified area.
+## Detect entry/exit inside the area

-Run `person_count.py` and when a person walks in front of the Raspberry Pi Camera, it will send the data to an MQTT Broker depending on the direction.
+Run `person_count.py` and a person walks in front of the Raspberry Pi Camera, it will send entry/exit event to an MQTT Broker.

 ```
 python3 person_count.py \